 Only players, analysts, and writers care.

 Final thing is the schedule will be almost entirely divisional games in the end, which keeps most teams in contention for the absolutely longest possible time.
 You can still mathematically win out, or go on a good run and make up enough ground since you’re playing divisional foes.
 Interleague will always be 4th of July, scrap the All Star Game, and begin with less intriguing, outside division, but inside the league games.
 For example, the first two months of the season for NL West teams will be playing against the NL East and NL Central.
-Opening week is when team play the first batch of their home and away series to capture immediate interest.
+Opening week is when teams play the first batch of their home and away series to capture immediate interest.
 Begin with Red Sox vs Yankees and Dodgers vs Giants.

 What about travel?
 Get the long East and West coast swoons out-of-the-way.
 Make the West coast teams play the East coast teams in one setting so there is no back and forth.
 This is naturally solved since the divisions oppose each other early on and in unison with the rest of the league.

 Last thing – what about playoffs?
 Three division winners.
 Top division winner by record (#1 Seed) gets the 8th best team in the league.
 Division winner two gets the seventh best record, and division winner three gets the sixth best.
-To maximize the odds of victory, the series will be a three-games, and hosted by the division winner.
+To maximize the odds of victory, the series will be three-games, and hosted by the division winner.
 Two wildcards are seeds four and five.
 They will play at seed fours house.
 All home field, quick, three-game series for the first round.
 Seeds reset in second and third rounds.
 Second round is a five-game set with the already similar two, two, one setup.
 Third round is a best of seven.
 World Series is best of seven.

 Voila!
 Make Baseball Great Again!